-Like any lifestyle change, positive thinking can be a hard habit to get into.
-Follow these tips to make your journey into positive thinking run smoothly.
+Like any lifestyle change, positive thinking can be a hard habit to get into; but with consistency you can practice it in your everyday life.
+Follow these tips to start on your positivity journey.

 Do Some Digging

 In most cases, beginning a practice of positive thinking does not require an entire mental overhaul.
-Rather, certain situations or emotions cause you to think and feel negative.
-Identify the circumstances that cause you to think negatively, and write them down on a piece of paper, so you remember them.
-This list may include situations like your daily commute to work, a weekly meeting with a colleague, or going shopping for new jeans- anything that causes you to think negatively about the situation or yourself.
+Rather, it can help to identify the circumstances and emotions that cause you to think negatively and write them down so you remember them.
+This list may include situations like your daily commute to work, a weekly meeting with a colleague, or even just a trip to the grocery store—anything that causes you to think negatively about your circumstances.

 Start small by committing to changing your thoughts towards one of the things on the list, and make an effort to practice positive thinking during that situation.
-Once you feel you have a grasp of positive thinking in one area of your life, expand it into the other areas that you identified as needing improvement.
-You may find that the list changes over time, and that is okay.
-As long as you maintain an awareness of when you are positive thinking and when you are engaging in negative self-talk, you are on the right track.
+Once you feel you have a grasp on positivity in one area of your life, expand it into the other areas that you’ve identified.

 Check In With Yourself

-Exercise is extremely beneficial for both mental and physical health.
-One of how exercise affects mental health is through the release of endorphins.
-Endorphins are hormones that are released during aerobic exercise promote relaxation and happiness.
-They are what is responsible for the "runner's high," that many people feel after a workout.
+Exercise has proven benefits for both mental and physical health.
+One way exercise affects your outlook is through the release of endorphins.
+Endorphins are hormones that are released during exercise and promote relaxation and happiness.

-In addition to the endorphin, boost exercise can give you; it also helps reduce anxiety, which makes positive thinking much easier.
-Focusing on the good in a situation is much simpler when you are in a calm state of mind than when you are stressed or anxious.
-Getting into a regular exercise routine can also boost your confidence and overall make you feel happier, and is a great compliment to positive thinking.
+In addition to the endorphin boost exercise can give you, physical activity also helps reduce anxiety, which can make positive thinking easier.
+When you are in a calm state of mind, you may be better able to develop a new perspective.
+Getting into a regular exercise routine can also boost your self-esteem, which may help you maintain confidence.

 Look For The Lesson

-Along the same lines as the previous point, no one is perfect.
-There will be times in life when you mess up.
-It is normal to have a negative reaction in these moments- most people do.
-But, try to think positively in these moments and look for a lesson in your failures.
+It is normal to have a negative reaction when you take a misstep or experience failure.
+When this happens, though try to look for a lesson.
 If you missed an important deadline at work, think about what you are going to do in the future to prevent this from happening.
 By looking for the lesson in every mistake, and thus using your mistakes as learning experiences to improve yourself, you are putting a positive frame on a negative experience.

-When it comes to positive thinking, two mindfulness techniques are especially useful: positive affirmations, and living in the present.
-Repeating positive affirmations to yourself in the morning can put you in a positive frame of mind for the whole day.
-Start your morning by looking at yourself in the mirror and saying something uplifting, like "today will be a great day."
+Positive self-talk can improve performance on tasks, boost self-esteem, and enhance mood.
+Repeating affirmations to yourself in the morning can put you in a positive frame of mind for the whole day.
+Start your morning by looking at yourself in the mirror and saying something uplifting, like "Today will be a great day."

 Surround Yourself With Positive People